jplattel/obsidian-query-language/README.md

 ```
 ````

 This little block in a note renders to an template, counting the notes in the `100 Daily` folder and returns a output that renders as: `Daily notes: 100` in the case you have 100 daily notes.
 This is just a basic way of querying your vault.
-This is the full config will al fields that is available:
+This is the full config will al fields that is available, please note that certain fields only work with specific templates (like limit with list/table view).

 ````markdown
 ```oql